2018 ESA Governance Review

-In 2018, ESA will embark on a full-scale review of its governance structure.
-The goal: to identify improvements to ESA policies, procedures, and bylaws that will strengthen the entomological profession and enable ESA to better meet the needs of today's entomologists in three specific, member-identified ways:
+In 2018, ESA is conducting a full-scale review of its governance structure.
+The goal: to identify improvements to ESA policies, procedures, and bylaws that will strengthen the entomological profession and enable ESA to better meet the needs of today's entomologists in three specific ways:

 - A more nimble, responsive ESA.
 Agility in governance and in planning will allow ESA to adapt to a more rapidly changing world.

 - A more inclusive ESA.
 Further commitment to inclusiveness and engagement will maximize opportunities for all members to participate in the Society.

 - Enhanced leadership development and planning for ESA.
 Improved development of leadership skills and experience in the membership, and more intentional recruiting of future leaders, will strengthen governance of the Society.